sjwines/hourofai/forest/forest4.md

 hint~

 ## {Finale}
-👏 Great, your ocean has real danger now!
+👏 Great, you can now keep track of how many data shards you have collected!

 ---

-When you're finished, click **Done** to head to the next level and find out how to upload your data to the ship!
+When you're finished, click **Done** to head to the next level and find out how to add your AI advisor!

 ```blockconfig.global
 custom.placeDataRandomly()